The Scholarship System

 To be fair, a sweepstakes in and of itself might not be a scam.
 Many companies hold legitimate sweepstakes to entice customers and encourage word-of-mouth about their product.
 Plus, it lets them boost their contact list, allowing the aforementioned spam to start flowing in.

-However, labeling a sweepstakes as a scholarship is dishonest.
+However, labeling a sweepstakes as a legitimate scholarship, is dishonest.
 While it may be limited to college students, the winner is selected at random, and they’re usually are no meaningful criteria (like financial need or merit) that play into who is chosen.
 In the vast majority of cases, it is not a genuine scholarship; it’s a prize, and that isn’t the same thing.

 But, by using the information above, your student can make smart choices about which opportunities they seize.
 Not only can this help them can avoid scholarship scams that may harm them, but it will also allow them to apply to legitimate scholarships with confidence, increasing the odds that they can make their dream of graduating debt-free a reality.

-1. Rockstar Rims says
+Rockstar Rims says

 Surprised to hear there are some scammers taking advantage over funds for scholarship.
 These people are using their knowledge the wrong way.